-I have now been working in Corporate America for 9 months and I will say, there is so much I have learned in such a short time!
-Before this job I had always worked with friends, family, and places where it was a lot more casual.
+I have now been working in Corporate America for nine months and there is so much I have learned in such a short time!
+Before this job I had always worked with friends, family, and places where it was more casual.
 I am not going to lie, it was an adjustment going from casual to professional.
 I don’t know many people my age that work in a corporate settings and although one of my brothers does, he has always had that polished, professional personality that was just meant to be some type of big guy in the corner office.
 When I interviewed for my position I remember sending a picture of my colorful interview outfit to my brother asking if it was okay.
 His response… “I would stay with wearing black and white”, I just thought that was so boring!

 “No thank you, I’ll stay with my tasteful, colorful outfit” (I declared in my head).

 When I got to my future office building I immediately regretted my outfit choice.
 It ended up turning out great and I got the job, however, from then on I stuck to black, white, blue, maybe a dark shade of green, and every once in a while a pop of color.
 If you are new to corporate here are some of the things I learned and maybe it will help you too.